Fit as a Mama Bear

 Though your body does work as a WHOLE (which means all of your leg muscles will fire in some way during your glute training), the key to this is to use a variety of glute isolation exercises.

-These isolation exercises are just what they’re named: they ISOLATE the glutes.
-While other muscles will kick in, these exercises won’t build them.
+These isolation exercises below are just what they’re named: they focus the glutes.

 No-Equipment (Body weight) Exercises